luevano/luevano.xyz/blog/src/g/gogodot_jam3_devlog_1.md

 - Edited the food manager to communicate with the world gen to get actual possible tile locations.
 	- Added a location attribute to food.
 	- Added several related signals: `food_placing_new_food(type)`, `food_placed_new_food(type, location)` and `food_eaten(type, location)`.
+- Tweaked the tracking of the snake size.
+- Tweaked the food system to contain more attributes and use a base food node.
+- Added a HUD with mini snake sprites.
+Added necessary signals.
+- Added a HUD for growth progress.
+Added necessary signals.
+- Refactored the nodes to make it work with `change_scene_to`, and added a main menu.
+- Added GUI for dead screen, showing the progress.
+Will add next mutations there.
+- Added new food and generalized a bit the food system.

 ## Brainstorm/To-do